 The ISPs for all WMAs used the information contained in the NWRS and WMA reports as the point of departure.
 However, an inevitable result of the ISP process has been that better information has emerged in some cases.
 The reason is that the level of study is more detailed and intense for the ISP.
-This included very close scrutiny of the numbers used in the NWRS, and in some cases a reworking of base data and some remodelling.
+This included very close scrutiny of the numbers used in the NWRS, and in some cases a reworking of base data and some re-modelling.
+In this WMA the Breede River Basin Study (Ref.8) has provided water resource information considered to be the most reliable to date for the Breede River catchment.
+Extensive use has been made of the information contained therein, in this ISP.
 Where the ISPs contain yield balance data which differs from the NWRS, these discrepancies are carefully explained.
 Where other differences from the NWRS are necessary these are also detailed in the ISP, with accompanying explanations.